Dokufest: Cinema experience

 The festival's roots lie at Prizren's oldest cinema Lumbardhi Cinema, where its first edition was held.
-DokuFest continues to hold a strong relationship with the cinema's parent NGO Lumbardhi Foundation as the host of its two primary venues, Lumbardhi Indoor (used during the day) and Lumbardhi Outdoor (used during the night, aka "Lumbardhi Bahçe").
-DokuFest also uses its native cinema DokuKino (located at the Europa Complex, next to the festival headquarters) with an indoor and outdoor silver screen (aka DokuKino Plato/Plateau).
+DokuFest continues to hold a strong relationship with the cinema's parent NGO Lumbardhi Foundation as the host of its two primary venues, Lumbardhi Indoor (used during the day) and Lumbardhi Outdoor (used during the night, known as "Lumbardhi Bahçe"), the two venues as of 2026 have been closed for restoration.

+DokuFest also uses its native cinema DokuKino (located at the Europa Complex, next to the festival headquarters) with an indoor and outdoor silver screen known as Kino Plato.